 Relevant and Timely Outreach

 Also, your communications should be automated or timely based on user behavior.
 Without proper data collection you can’t do this, but you can at least get closer to a conversation pace.
-Look for places to automate, but look for opportunities beyond autorepsonsers.
+Look for places to automate, but look for opportunities beyond autorepsonders.
 For example you can use previous purchase anniversaries, or upcoming events specific to the user.
 It’s about having a two-way conversation with your customer.
 Generic “mass” communications are not going to build a relationship.

 Growing the Customer Relationship

 The most prevalent way we see relationship maintained is in loyalty programs.
 But what most companies are trying to do is build value in a relationship with a customer that continues to grow with the company.
 We think that a loyalty program can be very valuable, but there are many examples of companies that don’t need loyalty programs to grow a loyal customer base.
 (Apple Computer and Wegman’s to name a few.)
-So your customer retention marketing plan should understand the ultimate goal of answering the big question, “Would you recommend us to a friend?”
-This is the basis of the famed Net Promoter Score, and only comes when you company has delivered on or above expectations for your product or service and have the customer’s heart, not wallet, in the brand.
+So your B2B marketing strategy and your customer retention plan should understand the ultimate goal of answering the big question, “Would you recommend us to a friend?”
+This is the basis of the famed Net Promoter Score, and only comes when your company has delivered on or above expectations for your product or service and have the customer’s heart, not wallet, in the brand.

 So how can you use customer retention marketing to over deliver on your promises?
 This is a great challenge, but one with deep rewards if you apply these three elements to your customer retention marketing plan.